 luaguides

-Lua’s standard library is intentionally small.
+Lua’s standard library is intentionally small, which is why the Penlight batteries-included philosophy matters so much for real-world scripting.
 That’s a strength, but it means you end up rewriting the same utilities over and over — table deep copies, path joining, pretty-printing, config file parsing.
 Penlight fills those gaps.
 It’s pure Lua, has no C dependencies, and works across Lua 5.1 through 5.4.

 Installation